piyush960/ContactApp/README.md

 Challenge: Using Material-UI (MUI) components for forms and tables initially felt overwhelming due to unfamiliarity with their props and styling methods. <br/>
 Solution: Referred to MUI documentation and examples to understand the API and applied consistent theming for a polished look.

-2. Passing Data Between Components <br/>
-Challenge: Passing data from the child component (e.g., a button in the contact table) to the parent to manage modal state was challenging. <br/>
-Solution: Used React props and state management to pass callbacks from the parent to the child.
+2. There was a slight learning curve for MUI's Table component.

 3. API Error Handling and Form Validation <br/>
 Challenge: Ensuring the form captures all required fields with proper validation (e.g., email format, phone number length).
 Properly validating inputs to prevent invalid data (e.g., duplicate email entries or missing fields). <br/>
 Solution: Used MUI's validation attributes and custom validators to ensure proper input formats.
 Added middleware in Express to validate request bodies and return descriptive error messages.  <br/>

-4. There was a slight learning curve for MUI's Table component.

 ### Why MySQL ?